Associate Professor of Social Work

 MSW, Universidad Interamericana dePuerto Rico, 2001

 - Coordinate community policing presentations with Latino clergy, the Goshen Police Department, and other community-based organizations that serve Latinos in Goshen.
 The goal of the presentations are to increase trust between law enforcement officials and the Latino community and increase reports of witnessed crime.
-Law enforcement officials are visiting local Latino congregations for the community policing presentations.

 - Serve on the Anabaptist Mennonite Biblical Seminary Board of Directors, Executive Committee, Elkhart, IN.
 Recently completed serving as Chair for the presidential review committee.